| PREPRODUCTION

 replaced "Paul" by "Roger" he also had to die (would there be a connection ?).

-"I enjoyed reading some of your comments regarding the casting choices and character name changes.
+Here is what Joe Musso - one of the storyboard artists - has to say about this in an e-mail: "I enjoyed reading some of your comments regarding the casting choices and character name changes.
 Since I attended most, if not all, of the production meetings, I can shed some light on your questions.
 Neither Irwin or the studios felt that Zib Wilson was feminine enough for Faye Dunaway's character.
 Robert Wagner's character was changed from John Bigelow to Dan Bigelow because because of Irwin's touching homage to his personal attendant at the time, Don Bigelow.
 Don was an extremely polite and downright nice 20th Century-Fox African American janitor in charge of the Producer's Building where Irwin had his offices on the second floor.
 Irwin took a great liking to Don and arranged with Fox to make him his personal attendant.
 Unfortunately, when Irwin put the name change through, those in charge mistakenly cleared"Dan", instead of "Don", for the next script draft.
 Don left Irwin around 1978 because of the now long drive to Warner Bros.
 Studios after Irwin moved his staff there from Fox around March 1976.
 Don wanted to spend more time with his wife and children.
 It's quite a long drive through a lot of heavy traffic from the the West Los Angeles, Beverly Hills and Century City areas of the Fox Studios to the Warners Studios in Burbank, which is over the mountains in the San Fernando Valley.
 Irwin's favorite set designer and model maker, Harold Fuhrman, also eventually left Irwin for the same reason.

 I'm the one that suggested that they bump off Carlos the Bartender.
 The studio heads felt that some other important sympathetic character should die in the Promenade Room flooding at the end for a little more emotional impact.
 They were considering that either Steve McQueen, Paul Newman or William Holden's character should die.
 However, after deliberating on it, Irwin called his staff together.
 Irwin was rightfully concerned that since he killed off Gene Hackman's character in "The Poseidon Adventure," that the critics would accuse Irwin of always killing off his hero.
 Who else, Irwin asked us, can we kill off?
 To which I replied, "How about Carlos the Bartender, Carlos is an equally sympathetic character, but not one of the three main heroes."
 Irwin liked the idea and the studio heads bought it, so Carlos was sacrificed, while Steve, Paul and Bill lived on.